 19. Use Mesh Screens on Your Doors To Keep Bugs Outs

 Another important measure against pests, mainly flying insects is to use mesh screens on all your doors leading outside your home.
 Mesh screens basically filter out bugs and prevent them from flying into your home while your doors are open.
-A good example of a mesh screen is Magic Mesh.
+A good example of a mesh screen is Magic Mesh (see it at Amazon).
 They keep the air in your home clean and clear of insects that would otherwise fly around all over the place and irritate you.

 20. Keeps Pets Clean and Zone Off Pets

 If you have pets, it can be tricky to keep your indoor air clean.
 For cats, you need to make sure you use cat litter media that produces the least dust and that you change your cat litter often.
 With dogs, don’t miss their washing and grooming cycle.

 For caged animals, you need to change and clean their cages up often.
 If you sleep on the job, your air gets polluted with smells, fluff and pet dander.
 It's as simple as that.
 When you signed up for a pet, in addition to the joy they bring you, you also signed up for cleaning up pee, and poop .

 21. Detect and Clean Invisible Pet and Pest Urine

 There are times where you will clean and perhaps spring clean your home, but the stench just does not want to go away and you cannot find its sources.
 This is when a blacklight flash light like the Escolite (click to see it at Amazon) comes in handy.

 This torch will help you find the invisible source of your odor like magic.
 It works using UV light which when you chine on surfaces reveals stains you would have never otherwise known are there.
 You have to see it to believe it., check out the video below.